-Facebook Pixel Why Goal Planning Is the Key to Growing as a Landscape Photographer
+Facebook Pixel How to Use Goal Planning to Grow as a Landscape Photographer

-Why Goal Planning Is the Key to Growing as a Landscape Photographer
+How to Use Goal Planning to Grow as a Landscape Photographer

 Sella Towers, Dolomites, Italy

-Fast forward to my last trip to Oregon, where I made a point of applying some goal planning and retrospectives before, during and after the shoot.
-I learned more in two weeks than I had in two years, and brought back some of my favorite photos to date.
+Fast forward to my recent trip to Oregon, where I made a point of applying some goal planning and introspection before, during, and after the shoot.
+I learned more in two weeks than I had in two years, and I brought back some of my favorite photos to date.

 Smith Rock Bend, Oregon

-Have you stopped to ask yourself why you’re a landscape photographer in the first place?
-Your “Why?” doesn’t have to be etched in stone, but it will guide how you invest your time and money into growing.
+Have you ever stopped to ask yourself why you’re a landscape photographer in the first place?
+Your “Why?” doesn’t have to be etched in stone, but a clear answer will guide how you invest your time and money into growing.

 • “I want to make a full-time living.”